flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180303-18-02-21-found-austin-bomber.md

     Crimes](https://smarthernews.com/18-02-19-mystery-bombing-texas/)
   card_citation: 'Click Here: Timeline Of Crimes'
 card_7:
-  card_text: "> a\x1CHe does not at all mention anything about terrorism nor does he mention anything about hate.
-But instead, it is the outcry of a very challenged young man, talking about challenges in his personal life that led him to this point.a\x1D\n> \n> Police Chief Brian Manley, Austin PD, March 21, 2018"
+  card_text: "> ax1CHe does not at all mention anything about terrorism nor does he mention anything about hate.
+But instead, it is the outcry of a very challenged young man, talking about challenges in his personal life that led him to this point.ax1Dn> n> Police Chief Brian Manley, Austin PD, March 21, 2018"
   card_citation: ''
 card_10:
   card_text: >-